What are the Benefits of Daily versus Monthly Contact Lenses?

 Despite the need to also buy contact lens solution to keep them clean, monthlies are typically the most cost-effective option for contact lens wearers.
 This is because you’re paying for fewer lenses which helps to keep the cost down compared to dailies.
 Unless you’re someone who only wears lenses sporadically for events or special occasions, chances are that monthly lenses will be the best choice in terms of price.

 Ease of Wear

 Lens wearers will no doubt be aware of the discomfort that can come with some brands after long periods through irritation or dryness caused by the lenses.
 So, comfort is an important factor to consider, particularly if you wear lenses regularly each week.
-Monthlies are often cited as being the more comfortable option as they deliver better moisture retention which helps minimise discomfort after a full day of wearing them.
-But if you would prefer dailies, you don’t have to worry about settling for an uncomfortable experience – there are now various brands on the market that have been designed to ensure complete comfort throughout the day, with softer materials and increased moisture.
+Monthlies are often cited as being the more comfortable option as they deliver better moisture retention which helps minimize discomfort after a full day of wearing them.
+But if you would prefer dailies, you don’t have to worry about settling for an uncomfortable experience – there are now various brands (Acuvue Moists, Clariti one day, Alcon Dailies aqua comfort) on the market that have been designed to ensure complete comfort throughout the day, with softer materials and increased moisture.